sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 # How to run Oracle WebLogic Server on Apple M1 (arm64) processor family, without x86 emulation

 Although considered not compatible on Apple M1 (arm64) CPU architecture by Oracle itself, WebLogic DOES work on ARM-based processor family (installer a part).

-In this repo I'll try to document the procedure I followed to have it running on my MacBook Pro, hoping this will benefit also to other Apple M1 users.
+In this repo we will try to document the procedure we followed, at Sunnyvale, to have WebLogic running on the MacBook Pro with M1 processor; hoping this will help other JavaEE developer equipped with Apple M1 processor or with any other ARM-based PC.

 This procedure reference WebLogic 12.2.1.4 (which it has been tested against) but can be use as a starting point to obtain the same for WebLogic 14.x.